Maven-Asset-Management-Insights/content/scorecards.md

 <p class="section-title">Why use a scorecard?</p>
 <div class="card">
   <p>
     Scorecards give teams a shared, honest starting point.
 They surface gaps that are easy to overlook when you're close to the work, and they make it easier to prioritize where to focus — whether you're preparing for an AI initiative, evaluating your HS&amp;E program, or assessing overall Maximo program health.
-All of Maven's scorecards are free to use, no form required.
+Start with the AI Readiness Assessment above, no form required, then sign up once to unlock our full library of scorecards.
   </p>
 </div>